Três Pontas: Sports and tourism

+Football matches are played at Ítalo Tomagnini Municipal Stadium, with football fields in many neighborhoods.
+Other sports, like futsal and volleyball, are played at the Gymnasium Aureliano Chaves.

 The Sports Municipal Secretary arranges several events to promote sports in the city.
-Among these are: karate classes, football and volleyball for children and teenagers.
+Among these are karate classes, football, and volleyball for children and teenagers.

-There are also many championships among teams of schools and neighborhoods.
+There are also many championships among teams from schools and neighborhoods.

-The main football matches are played at Ítalo Tomagnini Municipal Stadium, but there are other football fields in other neighborhoods.
-Other sports, like futsal and volleyball are played at the Gymnasium Aureliano Chaves.